 KAST works to foster a culture that values science, technology, innovation and entrepreneurship as activities vital to maintaining and enhancing the competitiveness of the region.
 This past fall, Watershed Productions travelled around the Kootenays to Trail, Rossland, Castlegar and Crawford Bay, to deliver filmmaking workshops in partnership with KAST.
 Dozens of youth across our region learned how to plan, shoot and edit their own short videos.
 The creativity of our local youth is inspiring and many youth were excited to have the chance to do something that is not always offered in their school.
 For more information on KAST and their array of initiatives, visit their website at http://www.kast.com

-Watershed Productions is working with the Columbia Basin Trust to tell the stories of dozens of Basin residents who have experienced the transformation of the valleys since the 1964 Columbia River Treaty.
+Watershed Productions wrapped up work on the Basin Stories project for the Columbia Basin Trust to tell the stories of dozens of Basin residents who have experienced the transformation of the valleys since the 1964 Columbia River Treaty.
 Both Amy Bohigian and Rachel Schmidt have travelled across the Basin to multiple locations including Valemount, Nakusp, and Castlegar to record these important first-person accounts and ensure that this historical information is archived.
-The final videos will be produced on the CBT website early in 2013.
+The final videos will be posted on the CBT website in the fall of 2013.